weix21/EDClust/README.md

 ```{r feature_selection, message=FALSE, warning=FALSE}
 data <- FEAST_select(count, subject, Ncluster = 6, Nfeature = 500)
 ```
 FEAST bascially provides two functions for feature selection: FEAST() and FEAST_fast(), and FEAST_select() inherits most of their arguments.
 For extreme large dataset (sample size >5000), FEAST_fast() will be automatically applied.
-In our real data analyses, we could obtain satisfactory results with only 500 features, and thus by Nfeature = 500 by default.
+In our real data analyses, we could obtain satisfactory results with only 500 features, and thus we use Nfeature = 500 by default.

 ## Example in Mlung_sub Dataset step-by-step